roboajay/encoder-code-in-rpi3/README.md

 the main problem i faced was:
 the encoder we used gives actually 14k counts per revolution but while tetstsing the sensor gave 12k counts per revolution.

-this issue has to addressed. (may be the problem is with sensor being physically damaged)
+this issue has to addressed. (may be the problem is with sensor being physically damaged, idk why it happened..!)